 Throughout the day, you'll notice that the scenery changes dramatically.
 You'll pass a variety of landscapes as you drive through cattle country and lavender fields, stop at Lake Moogerah, and do some wine tasting, all the while keeping an eye out for exotic wildlife.
 There's also the option to take a mountain forest hike to enjoy even more natural splendor.
 When the tour is over, return to your hotel in Brisbane.

-Day 3: Drive from Brisbane to the Gold Coast, Free Day on the Gold Coast
+Day 3: Drive to the Gold Coast, Explore

 Continue your Aussie adventure with a road trip to the Gold Coast, Queensland's buzzing beach mecca.
-While the ride typically only takes an hour, you might enjoy a detour for rainforest hikes and waterfall visits at Tamborine, Lamington, and Springbrook national parks.
+While the ride typically only takes an hour, you might enjoy a detour for rainforest hikes and waterfall visits at Tamborine, Lamington, and Springbrook National Park.
 Another optional stop is at Cedar Creek Falls.
 Here, you can swim in freshwater rock pools and snap photos of the falls from some great lookout points.
-Then continue to the top of Tamborine Mountain and browse the hub of local businesses known as Gallery Walk.
+Then, continue to the top of Tamborine Mountain and browse the hub of local businesses known as Gallery Walk.